-Theoretical \cite{riera2019dynamically,Alexander2020,Iorio2021,Simon2021,Stevenson2021,Palafox2022,Liu2023} and experimental \cite{Seif2018,senior2020heat} studies on quantum thermal rectifiers are area of current research.
-The thermal rectifier is a device in which the direction of the heat current is reversed when their is a thermal bias due to the asymmetry and nonlinearity in the physical systems \cite{khandelwal2023characterizing, bhandari2021thermal}.
-We remark, for two bosonic thermal reservoirs, a simple two-level system can act as a heat rectifier, while that is not the case for linearly coupled harmonic oscillator \cite{wu2009sufficient,Kalantar2021}.
-The quantum segmented $XXZ$ chains show strong heat current rectification, emanating from the asymmetry created by different on-site magnetic fields, driving field amplitude, and the coupling strength of the system with their individual baths \cite{Landi2014PRE, Ordonez-Miranda2017PRE, Balachandran2019PRE}.
-A giant rectification has recently been proposed in a one-dimensional lattice of spinless fermions in a tilted potential based on the asymmetric interplay between strong particle interactions and a tilted potential \cite{Mendoza2024}.
-Heat rectifiers have been investigated in different platforms; solid state quantum circuits \cite{Balachandran2018}, coupled two-level atoms \cite{Iorio2021,Liu2024}, quantum dots \cite{Jiang2015,Aligia2020}, or superconducting circuit quantum electrodynamics \cite{Xu2021}.
+Theoretical \cite{riera2019dynamically,Alexander2020,Iorio2021,Simon2021,Stevenson2021,Palafox2022,tesser2022heat,Liu2023} and experimental \cite{Seif2018,senior2020heat} studies of quantum thermal rectifiers are areas of current research.
+The thermal rectifier is a device in which the direction of the heat current is reversed when there is a thermal bias due to asymmetry and non-linearity in physical systems \cite{khandelwal2023characterizing, bhandari2021thermal}.
+We remark, for two bosonic thermal reservoirs, a simple two-level system can act as a heat rectifier, while that is not the case for linearly coupled harmonic oscillators \cite{wu2009sufficient,Kalantar2021}.
+The quantum segmented $XXZ$ chains show strong rectification of the heat current, emanating from the asymmetry created by different on-site magnetic fields, driving field amplitude, and the coupling strength of the system with their individual baths \cite{Landi2014PRE, Ordonez-Miranda2017PRE, Balachandran2019PRE}.
+A giant rectification has recently been proposed in a one-dimensional lattice of spinless fermions based on the asymmetric interplay between strong particle interactions and a tilted potential \cite{Mendoza2024}.
+Heat rectifiers have been investigated on different platforms; solid state quantum circuits \cite{Balachandran2018}, coupled two-level atoms \cite{Iorio2021,Liu2024}, quantum dots \cite{Jiang2015,Aligia2020}, or superconducting circuits \cite{Xu2021}.